-Endometrial cancer, also known as uterine cancer, develops when cells in the endometrium (inner lining of the uterus) grow out of control.
-As the number of cells grow, they form into a tumor.
-Fibroids are classified as a tumor but are not cancerous.
+Endometrial cancer, also known as uterine cancer, happens when cells in the endometrium (inner lining of the uterus) grow out of control.
+As the number of cells grow, they form a tumor.
 There are a few types of endometrial cancer:

 - Endometrioid Adenocarcinoma (75% of all endometrial cancers).

 - Papillary Serous Adenocarcinoma (10% of all endometrial cancers).

 - Clear Cell Carcinoma (4% of all endometrial cancers).